Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In many cases, surgeons can do laparoscopic adrenalectomy (which requires one to four small incisions) instead of open surgery (which requires a large incision across your belly).
-Depending on your specific situation, a surgeon may remove one adrenal gland (unilateral adrenalectomy) or both adrenal glands (bilateral adrenalectomy).
-They can also remove certain types of adrenal tumors without removing your entire adrenal gland (partial adrenalectomy).
+In most cases, surgeons can do laparoscopic adrenalectomy, which requires fewer incisions (cuts) and sutures for a quicker recovery.
+Depending on your situation, a surgeon may remove one adrenal gland (unilateral adrenalectomy) or both adrenal glands (bilateral adrenalectomy).

 Procedure Details